carltheperson/advanced-js-objects/chapters/chapter-2.md

 }
 ```

-In the above example we have an object called `obj`.
+In the above example, we have an object called `obj`.
 It has a property with the key `“abc”` and the value `100`.

 The specific syntax we used to create the above object makes it an *object literal.* Object literals are defined using curly braces (`{}`) that enclose properties.
-The properties are defined using the colon (`:`) which separate the key and value.
+The properties are defined using the colon (`:`), which separates the key and value.
 Object literals are not the only way to create objects.
 More on that later [^object-creation].

 ### Property key types